 Most youth, when they start doing something and reach a time when the going becomes tough, they give up.
 Giving up is one of the bad behaviours that hold you to become successful.
 If you get a temporary defeat, you don’t pull out because pulling out is in itself failing to achieve your plans.

-Secondly, we all learn from mistakes.
-Instead of withdrawing, learn from the mistake or the cause of the risk so that you don’t fall prey to it again.
+Secondly, we all learn from our mistakes.
+Instead of withdrawing, learn from the error or the cause of the risk so that you don’t fall prey to it again.
 You will succeed.

 #16 – Procrastination

-Procrastination is a tendency of postponing taking action and it’s one of the bad behaviours that hinder most people from succeeding in what they plan to do.
-But my advice on this is that NOW is the best time to do what you want, any other time leads to inactivity and failure to fulfill your goals.
+Procrastination is a tendency of postponing taking action, and it’s one of the bad behaviours that hinder most people from achieving what they plan to do.
+But my advice on this is that NOW is the best time to do what you want; any other time leads to inactivity and failure to fulfil your goals.

-The present helps you to create your future where you will enjoy and be counted as a successful man.
-The medicine to this disastrous behaviour is to think acting now, but not later.
+The present helps you to create your future where you will enjoy and become a successful man.
+The medicine to this destructive behaviour is to think of acting now, but not later.